Designing and Scaling Research-Informed Academic Systems

 • Presenting nationally on assessment integrity, inquiry-based learning, and systems improvement

-Through this work, she strengthens arts education as a rigorous, research-informed discipline with measurable impact for educators and students.
+Through this work, she strengthens arts education as a rigorous, research-informed discipline.

 Distributed & Digital Leadership

-Rebecca’s leadership reflects a commitment to disciplined strategy, ethical stewardship, and measurable impact.
-She welcomes collaboration with institutions and organizations seeking to design research-informed, financially sustainable systems that advance the field of arts education.
+She welcomes collaboration with institutions and organizations seeking to design research-informed, financially sustainable systems that advance arts education.